How Inflation Impacts Your Life

-You must monitor inflation if you hold bonds or Treasury notes.
+Monitoring inflation is important if you hold bonds or Treasury notes.
 These fixed-income assets pay the same amount each year.
-As inflation rises faster than the return on these assets, they become less valuable.
+When inflation rises faster than the return on these assets, they become less valuable.
 People rush to sell them, further depreciating their value.
 When that happens, the U.S. government is forced to offer higher Treasury yields to sell them at all.
 As a result, most mortgage interest rates increase.

 Higher rates lower the value of your investments.
 They also increase the cost to the federal government of financing the U.S. debt.
 The interest on the national debt rises.
 The additional budget expense needs to be offset by a cut in the discretionary budget or an increase in taxes.
 Otherwise further deficit spending will occur.
-All of those are contractionary fiscal policies that slow economic growth.
-That translates into a lower standard of living for you.
+All of those are contractionary fiscal policies that slow economic growth, which translates into a lower standard of living.

 When Inflation Is Catastrophic

-If inflation reaches the double-digits, that's hyperinflation.
-If it happens, you will need a wheelbarrow of money to buy a loaf of bread.
-Hyperinflation only occurs when the government is so irresponsible that it prints money without regard to the inflation rate.
+Inflation that reaches double digits—10 percent or higher—is known as hyperinflation.
+It occurs when the government essentially prints money without regard to the inflation rate.
 It happened in Germany in the 1920s and Zimbabwe in the 2000s.
-If inflation ever approaches the double-digits, your best defense is to buy gold or any currency that isn't pegged to the dollar.
+If inflation ever approaches double digits, your best defense is to buy gold or any currency that isn't pegged to the dollar.
 Hyperinflation could lead to a U.S. economic collapse.